 2. Information about the Summer School (flyer or call for application, including information about fees, if applicable).

 3. Acceptance letter from the Summer School.

 4. A statement of purpose or motivation letter or cover letter – the same that is asked when applying to a Summer School.
 If, the Summer School did not ask for a letter, submit a max. one page summary of how attending the school will benefit your research.

 5. A letter from your supervisor supporting your application and clarifying that it will benefit your research and that the courses you will attend are either not offered at CEU or that they enhance existing courses offered.

 6. CEU Transcript (unofficial transcript is acceptable).
 You may download the unofficial transcript of records via the SITS e:Vision Portal.

-7. Information about fees, travel, and housing costs.
+7. Information about fees for travel, housing, food, etc. (All items listed on the budget form).
 Please attach supporting documents showing where the price(s) were found.

 Reminder: No incomplete or late applications can be accepted and reviewed by the Scholarship Advisory Committee.

 Applications must be submitted via email (in 1 attachment only) to Ildiko Torok - Financial Aid Coordinator at email@example.com in the Financial Aid Office by no later than April 7, 2023 (Friday).

 Should you have any questions, please contact her directly.